 Also, for FY12, the Water Authority developed several policy objectives to improve the processes and procedures for wastewater quality compliance reporting.
 The Water Authority created a new Compliance Division in FY10 to better improve and consolidate all its compliance functions.
-For FY15, the Compliance Division will continue to work on the reporting systems and updating the Sewer Use Wastewater Control Ordinance.
+For FY16, the Compliance Division will continue to work on the reporting on its performance metrics related to compliance with the Sewer Use Wastewater Control Ordinance.